 SONIC EARTH, Sanctuary, Fremantle Biennale 2025

-Artists: Natalia Mann, Merindi Schrieber, Ilona MacGuire
+Artists: Natalia Mann, Merindi Schrieber, Ilona MacGuire, feat.
+Nikki Doll and Wawumun.

 Resonance Workshop | Moonah Art Gallery | Hobart, Tasmania